CIS3296SoftwareDesignF21/prj-02-the_completionist/README.md

 ### Installation Instructions

 FIRST:  Download the latest release of the Completionist and unzip contents.
-Keep note of the absolute filepath to the newly downloaded release of the Completionist.
-Also create a `.txt` document in the directory that contains the Completionist called `completionistNotepad.txt`.
+Depending on how the file is unzipped, it may or may not create a duplicate folder.
+If there is a duplicate folder, please delete it.
+You should be left with one main folder named `prj-02-the_completionist-1.0.2-alpha` along with the numerous contents within the folder (source code and documents).
+Keep note of the absolute filepath to `prj-02-the_completionist-1.0.2-alpha`.
+Also create a `.txt` document in the directory that contains the Completionist called `completionistNotepad`.
 Make sure that the `.txt` file is not inside the Completionist folder that was created from unzipping.
+For example, if the relative filepath to the Completionist is `..\Downloads\prj-02-the_completionist-1.0.2-alpha`, the `.txt` document should be in `..\Downloads`.

 MacOS: If you are on Mac, open the terminal.
 From here, change the directory to the directory containing the unzipped contents of the Completionist.
+For example,
+`/Users/tj/Downloads/prj-02-the_completionist-1.0.2-alpha/`.
 Once inside the directory of the Completionist, proceed with the following command, `java --module-path $PATH_TO_THE_COMPLETIONIST/prj-02-the_completionist-1.0.2-alpha/libMacOS --add-modules javafx.controls -jar prj-02-the_completionist.jar`.
+Example,
-Example, `java --module-path /Users/tj/Downloads/prj-02-the_completionist-1.0.2-alpha/libMacOS --add-modules javafx.controls -jar prj-02-the_completionist.jar`.
+`java --module-path /Users/tj/Downloads/prj-02-the_completionist-1.0.2-alpha/libMacOS --add-modules javafx.controls -jar prj-02-the_completionist.jar`.
 The .jar file should execute successfully.

 Windows: If you are on Windows, open the command line.
 From here, change the directory to the directory containing the unzipped contents of the Completionist.
+For example,
+`\Users\tj\Downloads\prj-02-the_completionist-1.0.2-alpha`.
 Once inside the directory of the Completionist, proceed with the following command, `java --module-path $PATH_TO_THE_COMPLETIONIST\prj-02-the_completionist-1.0.2-alpha\libWin\lib --add-modules javafx.controls -jar prj-02-the_completionist.jar`.
+Example,
-Example, `java --module-path \Users\tj\Downloads\prj-02-the_completionist-1.0.2-alpha\libWin\lib --add-modules javafx.controls -jar prj-02-the_completionist.jar`.
+`java --module-path \Users\tj\Downloads\prj-02-the_completionist-1.0.2-alpha\libWin\lib --add-modules javafx.controls -jar prj-02-the_completionist.jar`.
 The .jar file should execute successfully.

 The Completionist is still in pre-release stages.
 Bugs and errors potentially exist.
 Please give us time and patience as we are constantly looking to improve functionality and stability of the app.